What Is It?

 - You have an infection at the time of surgery

 - You have specific medical conditions

-You may have intravenous (IV) anesthesia, which can range from conscious sedation to general anesthesia.
-If so, your doctor at Davinci Dental Clinic will have give you instructions to follow.
+You may have intravenous (IV) anaesthesia, which can range from conscious sedation to general anaesthesia.
+If so, your doctor at Davinci Dental Clinic will have to give you instructions to follow.
 You should wear clothing with short sleeves or sleeves that can be rolled up easily.
 This allows access for an IV line to be placed in a vein.
 Don’t eat or drink anything for six or eight hours before the procedure.

-If you have a cough, stuffy nose or cold up to a week before the surgery, call your doctor at Davinci Dental Clinic .
-He or she may want to avoid anesthesia until you are over the cold.
+If you have a cough, stuffy nose or cold up to a week before the surgery, call your doctor at Davinci Dental Clinic.
+He or she may want to avoid anaesthesia until you are over the cold.
 If you had nausea and vomiting the night before the procedure, call the doctor’s office first thing in the morning.
-You may need a change in the planned anesthesia or the extraction may have to be rescheduled.
+You may need a change in the planned anaesthesia or the extraction may have to be rescheduled.

 Do not smoke on the day of surgery.
 This can increase the risk of a painful problem called dry socket.

 After the extraction, someone will need to drive you home and stay there with you.
 You will be given post-surgery instructions.
 It is very important that you follow them.